-Julie joined Attorney Summers and his firm, Summers Family Law, in 2018.
+Julie joined Attorney Summers and his firm, Summers Family Law in 2018.
 Together, Julie and Tyler have represented clients in numerous contested divorce and related family law matters.
 An empathetic and dedicated attorney, Julie has substantial motion and trial experience in the Probate and Family Court.
-She is regarded for her practical approach to obtaining outcomes that achieve each client’s specific goals.
+She is regarded for her practical approach to attaining outcomes that achieve each client’s specific goals.

 With a heart for public service, Julie began her career as an attorney serving in AmeriCorps.
 At the same time, she served at Massachusetts Law Reform Institute, where she worked on family, child welfare, and immigration law issues.
 Notably, Julie collaborated with a team of legal services attorneys on an Amicus brief whose case outcome earned indigent parents the right to counsel in guardianship of minor proceedings.
 Julie also worked with immigration attorneys to plan, coordinate, and host a screening of over 350 individuals seeking immigration relief.